Would I open my door to a child in need?

 “The best is the cuddles at the end of it.
 Years down the track, we still get cuddles from some of the kids we’ve fostered.”

 “Hearing them say, ‘If it wasn’t for you I don’t know where I’d be.’”

 “Every child we’ve fostered has added something to our lives.
 We’ve learnt so much.”

 These kids didn’t choose the life they have, but as foster carers you can change lives.
 We know that it can be a daunting prospect, especially because it’s full of unknowns.
 But being a foster carer is one of the most meaningful and vital contributions you can make to our community.

 No matter your marital status, gender or sexual orientation, Berry Street is looking for people just like you who can care for a vulnerable child or young person.
-There are many options to caring for a child – providing emergency accommodation, respite care for ongoing carers, or regular, ongoing care.
-If you are over 21 years of age and can provide a safe and nurturing home environment they we would love to hear from you.
+There are many options with caring for a child – providing emergency accommodation, respite care for ongoing carers, or regular, ongoing care.
+If you are over 21 years of age and can provide a safe and nurturing home environment then we would love to hear from you.